-According to the laws of the State of Arizona, jurisdiction and control over the Maricopa County Community College District (MCCCD) are vested in the MCCCD Governing Board.
-The MCCCD Governing Board and its agents-the

-Chancellor, administration, and employees are granted broad legal authority to regulate student life subject to basic standards of reasonableness.
+According to the laws of the State of Arizona, jurisdiction and control over the Maricopa County Community Colleges DISTRICT (MCCCD) are vested in the MCCCD Governing Board.
+The Governing Board and its agents-the Chancellor, administration and faculty EMPLOYEES are granted broad legal authority to regulate student life subject to basic standards of reasonableness.

-In developing responsible student conduct, the MCCCD prefers mediation, guidance, admonition and example.
+In developing responsible student conduct, the Maricopa Community Colleges MCCCD preferS mediation, guidance, admonition and example.
 However, when these means fail to resolve problems of student conduct and responsibility, appropriate disciplinary procedures will be followed.
-The MCCCD reserves the right to levy discipline rather than attempt mediation and guidance, based on the severity of the conduct.
+THE MCCCD RESERVES THE RIGHT TO LEVY DISCIPLINE RATHER THAN ATTEMPT MEDIATION AND GUIDANCE, BASED ON THE SEVERITY OF THE CONDUCT.